ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

 .. note::

   The depiction of this strategy represented here assumes that the simulant does not change age groups during the time spent in the pregnant/postpartum states.
-In vivarium, the :math:`hgb` value for a simulant used to inform hgb_\text{pre-pregnancy}, hgb_\text{pregnancy&postpartum}, and hgb_\text{post-pregnancy} should update according to the age-specific distribution and constant propensity method when a simulant changes age groups, which may cause their hemoglobin exposure to change slightly at that point (not depicted in the figures).
+In vivarium, the :math:`hgb` value for a simulant used to inform :math:`hgb_\text{pre-pregnancy}`, :math:`hgb_\text{pregnancy&postpartum}`, and :math:`hgb_\text{post-pregnancy}` should update according to the age-specific distribution and constant propensity method when a simulant changes age groups, which may cause their hemoglobin exposure to change slightly at that point (not depicted in the figures).

 3.2 Simulation timeframe and intervention start dates
 ------------------------------------------------------